tbfe-de/Refactoring/iface-00/README.md

 program, which does only some basic tests of a Clock's functionality.

-These are the overall goals of the next five steps of this
+This is a summary of the overall goal of the next steps of this refactoring:
-refactoring:
 - Shift the actual USE of the Clock
   - AWAY from the `main` function implemented in `main.cpp`